Living with Yourself

-Living with Yourself is an American science fiction comedy-drama streaming television series created by Timothy Greenberg that premiered on October 18, 2019, on Netflix.
+Living with Yourself is an American science fiction comedy-drama television miniseries created by Timothy Greenberg that premiered on October 18, 2019, on Netflix.
 The series stars Paul Rudd and Aisling Bea.
 Rudd also serves as an executive producer, alongside Greenberg, Anthony Bregman, Jeff Stern, Tony Hernandez, Jonathan Dayton, Valerie Faris, and Jeffrey Blitz.

 Synopsis

 Living with Yourself follows the story of a man who, after undergoing a mysterious treatment that promises him the allure of a better life, discovers that he has been replaced by a cloned version of himself.